 You also must remember that these numbers are averages, some students receive significantly more, some significantly less.
 This generally varies by family income and you can find the average price by income level at the College Navigator website.
 (And you know what this means, don’t you?
 Know your Expected Family Contribution!)

-So what about outside scholarships?
+What about outside scholarships?

 Unfortunately, many colleges will reduce the amount of need-based aid you receive from the institution by the value of any outside scholarships.
 In other words, the colleges apply the scholarships to reducing their burden first rather than the student’s EFC.